-All employees will, on a day-to-day basis, exercise due vigilance with regard to workplace health and safety aspects to include general housekeeping, stacking and storing of materials, clearance of walkways, fire point and emergency exit clearance.
+All staff should exercise due vigilance regarding workplace health and safety aspects to include general housekeeping, stacking and storing of materials, clearance of walkways, fire point and emergency exit clearance.

-3.13 Accident/Incident Reporting and Investigation
+3.12 Accident/Incident Reporting and Investigation

-Any employee or volunteer who has an accident or near miss at work or at an Association organised event, is required to report the incident to an appointed first aider or a competent person.
+Any member of staff or volunteer who has an accident during their working hours, is required to report the incident to an appointed first aider or a competent person.
 The notified person is responsible for compiling the accident report and for notifying the Facilities Manager.
-All incidents or near misses must be recorded in the Accident Book.

-The Facilities Manager is responsible for investigating all accidents to determine their underlying cause, for the purpose of ensuring there is no recurrence.
+The Accident Form is available within the Central Library.
+All incidents or near misses must be recorded in the Accident Book, the Facilities Manager is then responsible for investigating all accidents to determine their underlying cause, for the purpose of ensuring there is no recurrence.
 Injuries of a certain severity, cases of acute ill health and certain defined dangerous occurrences must be reported to the enforcing RIDDOR authority.

-3.14 First Aid
+3.13 First Aid